hy/HyDive-into-DevEnvSetup/README.md

 >>> Successfully installed ruby 2.0.0-p353 into /opt/rubies/2.0.0-p353

-# Comment out the lines in .bash_profile dealing with rbenv
+# (Comment out the lines in .bash_profile dealing with rbenv)

+# Then, for each version of ruby installed,
-chruby
+chruby 2.0.0-p353
+sudo gem install bundler